Fighting machine (The War of the Worlds): The War of the Worlds (1953 film)

 The Martian fighting machines, designed by Albert Nozaki for George Pal's 1953 Paramount film The War of the Worlds, barely resemble the same machines in the H. G. Wells novel.
 The novel's fighting machines are 10-story tall tripods and carry the heat-ray projector on an articulated arm connected to the front of the machine's main body, as well as possessing the poison black smoke canisters fired from gun-like tubes.
-In the film version, the war machines instead possess two different types of death ray weapons, the first having pulsing wingtip ray emitters that cause subatomic disintegration to whatever they shoot, while the second type of death ray each Martian machine uses is a visible, reddish heat-ray, atop a swiveling goose-neck, mounted in a cobra-like head.
+In the film version, the war machines instead possess two different types of death ray weapons.
+The first is a visible, reddish heat-ray, atop a swiveling goose-neck, mounted in a cobra-like head, while the second type of death ray each Martian machine uses has pulsing wingtip ray emitters that cause subatomic disintegration to whatever they shoot.
 The film's war machines move about on three invisible legs of energy, which are only briefly visible when moving on the ground upon leaving their initial landing site.